thecloudrazor/deletecord/README.md

 # privacy policy
 i adhere to the original creator's [Privacy Policy](https://github.com/bekkibau/deletecord/wiki/Security-Policy)

-> [!WARNING]
-discord explicity prohibits the use of unauthorized third-party scripts through their [TOS](https://discord.com/terms). so, usage of this script can result in consequences such as account suspension, bans, etc. personally haven't had issues but, please use at your own risk.
+> discord explicity prohibits the use of unauthorized third-party scripts through their [TOS](https://discord.com/terms). so, usage of this script can result in consequences such as account suspension, bans, etc. personally haven't had issues but, please use at your own risk.